devhliu/wrt-project/radon_inversion/README.md

        Script reads Radon transforms in 2D from file and performs 1D Fourier transforms along shift variable.

-       Returns values
+       Returned values
-         nodes            : points in 2D frequency domain where Fourier transforms is evaluated (size Nx3) values           : values of Fourier transform in nodes (size Nx1complex) jacobian_weights : volume associated to each node in frequency space
+         nodes            : points in frequency domain where Fourier transforms is evaluated (size Nx2) values           : values of Fourier transform in nodes (size Nx1complex) jacobian_weights : volumes associated to each node in frequency domain

        Usage of the script
-         filename          : file where the data is stored in CSV format Data is expected in the following format : "[shift], [phi], [value]\n", Variables 'shift, phi' vary in the following order :
+         filename          : file where the data is stored in CSV format Data modeled by Radon transforms is expected in the following format : "[shift], [phi], [value]\n",
+                             Variables 'shift, phi' vary in the following order :

                                  for (shift)